 The Arrow of Light ceremony is the pinnacle of a Cub Scout’s experience.
 All family and friends are invited to participate in this event.
 Guests do not need to register in order to attend; however, guests must check-in at headquarters.
 Guests will be allowed access to camp starting at 4:00 pm Saturday and will need to depart by 8:00 pm.
 Guests cannot camp overnight under any circumstances.

 - BSA Health and Medical form (parts A&B) for every attendee

 - Mask for each participant

-- $3 cash for each adult (for park access)
+- $3 cash for each participant over age 12 (for park access)

 - Drinking cup / bottle to carry during the day